chenxingqiang/jax-ml/doc/developers/performance.rst

 =========================

-The following gives some practical guidelines to help you write efficient code for the scikit-learn project.
+The following gives some practical guidelines to help you write efficient code for the jax-learn project.

 .. note::